Mak3rde/GOG-Galaxy/README.md

 # GOG-Galaxy
-i made a setup that installs modifiey files to fixx the connection problems with Steam and Ubisoft connect

-what it does

-since some time the connection to steam an ubisoft connect is not workin in GOG Galaxy. the fix is not complicated but is sux to do it so i preparead a simple setup file using inno setup to automate it
+since some time the connection to Steam and Ubisoft connect is not working in GOG Galaxy. the fix is not complicated but is sux to do it, so I prepared a simple setup using inno setup to automate it.

-For some time the connection to Ubisoft Connect (Uplay) and Steam is disconnected after a few seconds or isn't established at all.
-This is most likely because the app IDs have changed for Ubisoft Connect and Steam.
+The setup installs modified consts.py files to fix the connection problems with Steam and Ubisoft connect.

+1 - Close GOG galaxy
+2 - download the setup file
+3 - execute the setup file (default steam and Ubisoft consts.py will be replaced) 4 - start GOG Galaxy and connect to Steam / Ubisoft connect 5 - Done

+##or if you want to do it yourself

 ##Solution:

 ###ubisoft Connect
 You just have to replace the old App-IDs with the new ones in the consts.py file.
-After that there should be no more disconnections (unless the ids get changed again).
+After that, there should be no more disconnections (unless the ids get changed again).

 to edit the consts.py
 press WindowsKey+R and paste